Background

 • rid: The edge rid value where the snapped site resides.

-• ratio: The proportion of the site location along the length between the downstream end node and the upstream end node of the edge.
+• ratio: Describes the site location on the edge.
+It is calculated by dividing the length of the edge found between the downstream end node and the site location by the total edge length.

-• snapdist: The distance in map units the site was moved.
+• snapdist: The Euclidean distance in map units the site was moved.

 The rid value provides information about where a site is in relation to all of the other edges and sites in an LSN, while the ratio value can be used to identify where exactly a site is on the edge.
-Note that to add sites to the LSN, the sites_to_lsn function must be run (even if the site locations already intersect the edge features).
+Note that the sites_to_lsn function must be run for each dataset, even if the site locations already intersect edge features.

 It is important to pay attention to the message output in the R console because it indicates how many of the sites were successfully snapped to the LSN.
 In this case, the message says Snapped 45 out of 45 sites to LSN.
 If some sites were not snapped, the snap_tolerance value should be increased until all sites are snapped.
 The snapdist column can then be used to identify sites that were moved relatively large distances to ensure they were snapped to the correct edge.

-Prediction datasets store locations at which predictions from a spatial stream network model may be desired.
-Prediction datasets are optional but must also be added to the LSN using sites_to_lsn().
+Prediction datasets (optional) represent spatial locations where predictions from a spatial stream-network model may be desired.
+They are optional, but must also be incorporated into the LSN using sites_to_lsn() before predictions can be made using a fitted model.
 We add the MF_pred1km and MF_capehorn prediction datasets to the LSN by running

 preds <- sites_to_lsn(